-- (1) Normally, students have six years from the time of admission to complete the requirements for this program. - (2) Students are responsible for the completeness and accuracy of their registration.
+- (1) The curriculum is designed to be taken over four years.
+Application for an extension to the program must be submitted to the Academic Advisor.
+With approval, students have six years from the time of admission to complete requirements for this program. - (2) Students are responsible for the completeness and accuracy of their registration.
 Particular care should be exercised regarding prerequisite courses.
-Students are responsible for adjustments in registration made necessary by reexamination results. - (3) Students are responsible for their transportation to practice placements and for the cost of travel and accommodations.
-For clinical courses delivered in English, required practice placements may be as far as 150 kilometres from Edmonton.
-For clinical courses delivered in French, required practice placements may be as far as 600 kilometres from Edmonton. - (4) Students must be aware that by the beginning of second year a stethoscope, a penlight, a lab coat and a uniform must have been purchased. - (5) Clinical practice may include shift and weekend rotations.
+Students are responsible for adjustments in registration made necessary by reexamination results. - (3) Placements can be made anywhere in the Greater Edmonton area (Devon, Fort Saskatchewan, Leduc, Morinville, St Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
+For clinical courses delivered in English, required practice placements may be as far as 150 kilometers from Edmonton.
+For clinical courses delivered in French, required practice placements may be as far as 600 kilometers from Edmonton.
+Students are responsible for their transportation to practice placements and for the costs of travel and accommodations.

+- (4) Students must be aware that by the beginning of second year a stethoscope, a penlight, a lab coat and a uniform must have been purchased. - (5) Clinical practice may include shift and weekend rotations.